-- (6) Before addressing the appropriateness of the control definition, we believe one should consider the objectives of consolidated financial statements, which have not been addressed neither in the reporting entity phase D of the framework nor in this ED.
+- (7) Before addressing the appropriateness of the control definition, we believe one should consider the objectives of consolidated financial statements, which have not been addressed neither in the reporting entity phase D of the Framework nor in this ED.
 The core principle proposed in the ED indicates how consolidated financial statements should be prepared (i.e. by grouping entities that are under the control of the parent) rather than the more fundamental issue of why consolidated financial statements should be prepared.
-We agree with EFRAG that the decision-usefulness of the consolidated information needs to be considered and determine the consolidation principles on this basis. - (7) At the Framework level, the Board has retained a control approach and rejected a "risks and rewards approach" and seems now to be forced to introduce the risks and rewards notion in the proposed model at least in order to deal with structured entities.
-The Board further seems to have to propose a fall back test in order to be sure that the proposed principles would appropriately capture all off-balance sheet structures which would need to be consolidated. - (8) We believe that the Board is choosing the right direction by incorporating the risks and rewards notion within a control model; we agree with EFRAG that the aim of achieving an appropriate mix of some of the aspects of the control based model and risks and rewards model into a new approach is a good objective.
+We agree with EFRAG that the decision-usefulness of the consolidated information needs to be considered and determine the consolidation principles on this basis. - (8) At the Framework level, the Board has retained a control approach and rejected a "risks and rewards approach" and seems now to be forced to introduce the risks and rewards notion in the proposed model at least in order to deal with structured entities.
+The Board further seems to have to propose a fall back test in order to be sure that the proposed principles would appropriately capture all off-balance sheet structures which would need to be consolidated. - (9) We believe that the Board is choosing the right direction and should explicitly incorporate the risks and rewards notion within a control model.
 However, the ED does not explain in a clear manner how the proposed approach could work in practice.
 In the case of regulated entities for example, the balance between a control model and risks and rewards model is not clear.
-It would be helpful including an example to illustrate the application of the proposed approach in a regulated entity. - (9) We agree with paragraphs A1.7 and following of the draft EFRAG letter that in order to answer whether the proposed principle is the "right" one, it is necessary to consider first the information needs of users and how best to meet those needs. - (10) Moreover, we question whether the definition of control is sufficiently robust to determine the boundaries of a group reporting entity. - (11) Most of the other FEE comments on Appendix 1 of EFRAG's draft comment letter are addressed in the comments included in the covering letter and the appendix to this letter.
+It would be helpful including an example to illustrate the application of the proposed approach in a regulated entity. - (10) We agree with paragraph A1.7of the final EFRAG letter that in order to answer whether the proposed principle is the "right" one, it is necessary to consider first the information needs of users and how best to meet those needs. - (11) Moreover, we question whether the definition of control is sufficiently robust to determine the boundaries of a group reporting entity.